alejandrogzi/postoga/README.md

   -e {pandas,polars}, --engine {pandas,polars}
-                        Database engine to create inner db representations (default: pandas) -p, --plot            Flag to plot statistics about the filtered genes (default: False)
+                        Database engine to create inner db representations (default: pandas) -p, --plot            Flag to plot statistics about the filtered genes (default: False) -ext [{query,reference}], --extract [{query,reference}]
+                          Flag or option to extract sequences (only codon and protein alignments) from the filtered genes.
+Can be 'query', 'reference', or just set as a flag
+                          (default: False).
+When used as a flag extracting 'query' sequences is default.

 postoga.py haplotype [-h] --outdir OUTDIR -hp HAPLOTYPE_DIR [-r RULE] [-s {query,loss}]